kpousti/cse15l-lab-reports/LabReport4.md

 # Step 5

 Using `<ctrl><r>` I was able to refernce my past history, primarily those commands made in the lab that allowed for a shortcut to be made.
 I then entered 'gi' in the reverse search and the clone with the selected repository showed up.
+- Keys pressed: <ctrl><r>, gi<tab>
+- Effect: Uses Ctrl+R to search the command history, then types "gi" and uses tab completion to select the git clone command for the repository.
+- Keys pressed: <enter>
+- Effect: Executes the git clone command and clones the repository to the local machine.

 ![Secnd](gitclone.pdf)